Monotonicity of positive solutions to semilinear elliptic equations with mixed boundary conditions in triangles: The eigenfunction with obtuse Neumann vertex

-Then ${u}$ is monotone along the normal direction of the longer Neumann boundary.
-Moreover, ${u}$ has at most one non-vertex critical point, which lies on the interior of the shortest Neumann boundary; the non-vertex critical point of ${u}$ exists if and only if $\Omega$ is non-isosceles. \end{thm}
+\begin{thm} Let the triangle \(\Omega\), together with its Dirichlet boundary \(\Gamma_{D}\) and Neumann boundary \(\Gamma_{N}\), be as defined at the beginning of \autoref{Sec03acu}.
+Let \({u} > 0\) be the eigenfunction associated with \(\mu = \lambda_{1}^{\mathrm{mix}}(\Omega, \Gamma_{N})\).
+Assume that the Neumann vertex is obtuse (i.e., \(\gamma > \pi/2\)).
+Then the following properties hold: \begin{enumerate} \item[\rm(1)] \({u}\) is strictly decreasing in the inward normal direction to the longer Neumann side. \item[\rm(2)] \({u}\) has at most one non-vertex critical point, which lies on the longer Neumann side. \item[\rm(3)] Such a non-vertex critical point exists if and only if the triangle \(\Omega\) is not isosceles. \end{enumerate} \end{thm}